ITfoxtec/FoxIDs/docs/auth-method-howto-saml-2.0-nemlogin.md

 Before you can create IT systems for NemLog-in, your organization must be connected.
 This is only necessary once per organization.

 1. Follow the NemLog-in onboarding steps at https://tu.nemlog-in.dk/tilslutning/ (one-time per organization)
 2. Once the organization is connected, create IT systems in the [NemLog-in administration portal](https://administration.nemlog-in.dk/).
-Each IT systems integration test or production tab corresponds to a FoxIDs authentication method.
+Each IT system integration test or production tab corresponds to a FoxIDs authentication method.

 Other useful resources:
 - The [NemLog-in development portal](https://tu.nemlog-in.dk/oprettelse-og-administration-af-it-systemer/) with documentation for test and production environments